adopted-ember-addons/ember-infinity/README.md

 ### Service Component Approach

-Ember Infinity is based on a service based approach wherein your application is viewed as an interaction between your components (ephemeral state) and service (long term state).
+Ember Infinity is based on a component-service approach wherein your application is viewed as an interaction between your components (ephemeral state) and service (long term state).

 As a result, we can intelligently store your model state to provide you the ability to cache and invalidate your cache when you need to.
 If you provide an optional `infinityCache` timestamp (in ms), the infinity service `model` hook will return the existing collection (and not make a network request) if the timestamp has not yet expired.
 Be careful as this will also circumvent your ability to receive fresh data on every route visit.